Category Archives: Serbian/Yugoslav Royals

 Milan, Natalija and their son Alexander, circa 1880; Credit – Wikipedia

 The marriage was unsuccessful.
 Milan had affairs and the couple had political differences.
 Milan favored alliances with Austria-Hungary which the Russophile Natalija could not tolerate.
 The couple separated in 1886 and divorced in 1888.
-Natalija publically rejected the divorce and declared that she considered herself still the wife of the king.
-Natalija left Serbia taking son Alexander with her.
+Natalija publically rejected the divorce and declared that she still considered herself Milan’s wife.
+Natalija left Serbia taking her son Alexander with her.
 Eventually, Milan succeeded in obtaining the custody of his son and Alexander returned to Serbia.
 The couple reconciled in 1893 and the divorce was overturned.

-In 1889, Milan suddenly abdicated the throne without any apparent reason and his twelve-year-old son Alexander became king under a regency council.
+In 1889, Milan suddenly abdicated the throne without apparent reason and his twelve-year-old son Alexander became king under a regency council.
 Natalija was forced into exile and lived mostly in Biarritz, France.
-She did return to Serbia in 1895 and then in 1897 on a permanent basis.
+She returned to Serbia in 1895.
 Milan lived in Paris, France until 1897 when he returned to Serbia.
 He became Commander-in-Chief of the Army, which he completely reformed and modernized.

 King Alexander I of Serbia and his wife Queen Draga; Credit – Wikipedia